datacontroller/datacontroller.io/content/blog/v4-0-formats-special-missings/index.md

 All of the usual Data Controller features are available for formats too, including:

+* Configure HOOK scripts to run before / after a change or approval
+* Locking mechanism to avoid issues with parallel updates
+* Make changes in the web, or via Excel or CSV upload
+* Edit individual format entries on dedicated screen
+* Create complex filters (and save filtered views)
 * Full-table (catalog) search for specific values
+* Download in Excel, CSV or Datalines formats
 * Export the DDL (in various flavours)
-* Download in Excel, CSV or Datalines formats
-* Create complex filters (and save filtered views)
-* Edit individual format entries on dedicated screen
 * Mark format entries for deletion
-* Make changes in the web, or via Excel or CSV upload
-* Configure HOOK scripts to run before / after a change or approval

 ![formats](edit_format_record.png)